Learning Strategies

 What is Project-Based Learning?

-Project-based learning is exactly what it sounds like: working on a project in order to complete a task or gain mastery of a concept.
+Project-based learning (or PBL) is exactly what it sounds like: working on a project to complete a task or gain mastery of a concept.

 In the classroom, it looks something like this: Teachers assign a task or problem - an explicit goal - and students work together to provide a solution.
 When using PBL in the classroom, teachers act more as facilitators than directors, letting groups choose their own methods and use their own ideas.
 The idea is that the project becomes the main executor of the curriculum; in order to complete it, students employ principles from all subject areas, teaching themselves and learning as they go.